future timeline technology singularity humanity predictions events 2020 2050 2100

 Stem cell pharmacies are commonplace

-Married couples are a minority
+Married couples are a minority in the UK

-This trend began in the 1980s.
-Increasing pressures of work and money, together with the general stresses of the outside world (geopolitical, social and economic), are putting an ever-greater strain on couples.
-The decline of religious institutions has also played a part here.
-Unmarried partnerships no longer carry the stigma they once had.
+By now, marriage in the UK has been reduced to a lifestyle choice enjoyed by a minority, rather than an essential institution of society.
+The married population has shrunk from almost 50% of adults in 2009, to just 41% now.* This trend began in the 1980s.
+Increasing pressures of work and money, together with the general stresses of the outside world (geopolitical, social and economic), are putting ever-greater strain on couples.
+The decline of religious institutions has also played a part.
+Unmarried partnerships no longer carry

-Another contributory factor is an explosion in the use of virtual reality - and other such technologies - which has led to increased isolation of the individual.
+In addition, increasing numbers of people either working at home alone, or living with their parents, are making it difficult for some to meet potential partners.
+Another contributory factor is an explosion in the use of virtual reality and other technologies leading to increased isolation of the individual.
 People of all ages spend increasingly large amounts of their time engaged in highly immersive online experiences, requiring little or no interaction with the outside world.

-Chocolate has become a rare luxury
+Chocolate is becoming a rare luxury

+Chocolate products have become alarmingly expensive, with individual bars costing upwards of $10.
+Drought, soil depletion and diminishing harvests in Africa – where two-thirds of the world's cocoa is produced – have led to soaring prices.
+Cocoa is also competing for agricultural space with other commodities like palm oil, which is increasingly in demand for biofuels.
 Poor pay and working conditions have also been a factor.
 Many young farmers are now abandoning their lands and heading to the cities, in search of better and more highly-paid jobs.*

 References